 Utah man pleads not guilty in multimillion-dollar drug case

-This undated photo provided by the Weber County Sheriff's Office shows Aaron Shamo, 27, who was arrested at his home in Cottonwood Heights, Utah.
-Shamo, a Utah man charged with running a multimillion-dollar opioid drug ring out of a suburban Salt Lake City basement pleaded not guilty Thursday, June 29, 2017, in a case that authorities say ranks among the largest busts of its kind in the country.
+A Utah man charged with running a multimillion-dollar opioid drug ring out of a suburban Salt Lake City basement pleaded not guilty Thursday in a case that authorities say ranks among the largest busts of its kind in the country.
+Aaron Shamo, 27, is charged with a dozen criminal counts.

 Add your comments below